 Pay attention to every button

 Keep in mind that the average adult fingertip is about 1cm in size.
 Android recommends starting with 7cm, which is 48px.
-Apple has slightly different standards, and suggest starting with 44px; however, if the potential audience of your application includes elderly people or those with bad eyesight, the controls should be even larger, otherwise, users can be simply annoyed by the impossibility of pushing these buttons.
+Apple has slightly different standards, and suggests starting with 44px; however, if the potential audience of your application includes elderly people or those with bad eyesight, the controls should be even larger, otherwise, users can be simply annoyed by the impossibility of pushing these buttons.

 Buttons of the right size in the right places help patients do what they need with your app without annoyance.